seanohollaren/aws-rekognition-example/readme.md

 If you don't have it already, install `serverless` with `npm install -g serverless`.

-Update the execution role within `serverless.yml` and then deploy the function to AWS with `serverless deploy` command.
+Update the execution role within `serverless.yml` and then deploy the function to AWS with the `serverless deploy` command.

 Once the function is deployed, grab the `endpoint` that Serverless prints out and update line 8 of `example.js`.